 What is Clarified Butter?

 Most people think of butter as solid fat.
 It certainly looks solid enough.
-However, if we look closer, we find that butter is actually an emulsion.
-An emulsion is a forced mixture of two dissimilar substances that don’t normally like to mix.
+However, if we look closer, butter is an emulsion.
+An emulsion is a forced mixture of two dissimilar substances that don’t usually like to mix.
 Think oil and water.

 How to Make Clarified Butter